stijn-dejongh/lovecraft_public_domain/raw_converts/no.md

 they return thereto.
 In the shrouded depths of time none shall reign upon the earth, nor shall any motion be, save in the eternal waters.
 And these shall beat on dark shores in thunderous foam, though none shall remain in that dying world to watch the cold light of the enfeebled moon playing on the swirling tides and coarse-grained sand.
-On the deep&rsquo;s margin shall rest only a stagnant foam, gathering about the shells and bones of perished shapes that dwelt within the waters.
+On the deep's margin shall rest only a stagnant foam, gathering about the shells and bones of perished shapes that dwelt within the waters.
 Silent, flabby things will toss and roll along empty shores, their sluggish life extinct.
 Then all shall be dark, for at last even the white moon on the distant waves shall